steveblue/ngus/README.md

 * Support for GL Features
 * Support for Famo.us Physics Engine
-* Angularization of Famo.us UI Events
+* Integration of Famo.us UI Events
 * Typescript type definitions for Famo.us Mixed Mode
 * Better handling and customization of Famo.us Engine
 * Build and deployment pipeline via gulp or browserify